-I am a political scientist and Associate Professor of International Business at Saïd Business School and Research Fellow at Green Templeton College.
+I am a political scientist and Associate Professor of International Business at the University of Oxford, Saïd Business School and Research Fellow at Green Templeton College.
 I have affiliations with the Department of Politics and International Relations and the South Asian Studies Program at Oxford.

 I specialize in comparative politics and the political economy of development, with regional expertise in South Asia.
 My research seeks to understand when and how government agencies and non-governmental actors work collectively to address complex societal problems and promote inclusive development.
 I explore these questions in my book, Making Bureaucracy Work: Norms, Education and Public Service Delivery in Rural India (2022, Cambridge University Press), which has won multiple awards.
 My papers have appeared in Science, Public Administration and Development, Politics & Society, Governance, Asian Survey and other leading scholarly outlets.

 My current research examines institutional reforms to build state capacity in India, spanning a range of governmental functions and services, including education, child welfare, policing and security.
 I am a Principal Investigator for the UK FCDO-funded What Works Hub for Global Education and a member of the Hub’s Academic Leadership Team.
 I am an Associate Editor of the journal Indian Politics and Policy.